-Notwithstanding, the focal point of the Board's mandate is to ascertain the truth of the matter before them.
-To ensure that the Board have the power and authority necessary to accomplish its mandate, the Government of New Brunswick has provided the Board "... all the powers conferred on a Commissioner or Commissioners appointed under the Inquiries Act and all provisions of that Act, when applicable to and not inconsistent with the provisions of this Regulation, shall apply to an appeal."
+The focal point of the Board's mandate is to ascertain the truth of the matter before them.
+To ensure that the Board has the power and authority necessary to accomplish its mandate, the Government of New Brunswick has provided the Board "... all the powers conferred on a Commissioner or Commissioners appointed under the Inquiries Act and all provisions of that Act, when applicable to and not inconsistent with the provisions of this Regulation, shall apply to an appeal."
 (Section 28(5) of Regulation 95-61 under the Family Income Security Act.)

-Decisions of the Board are final and conclusive, as set out in Section 29(1), of Regulation 95-61, Family Income Security Act.
-However, parties to the hearing who believes that the Appeal Board has erred in law, may appeal to the Court of Queen's Bench for a judicial review of the decision.
-The decision will be set aside if the Courts find the Board violated the rules or did not follow the principles of Natural Justice.
+Decisions of the Board are final and conclusive, as set out in Section 29(1), of Regulation 95-61 and the Family Income Security Act.
+However, parties to the hearing who believe that the Appeal Board has erred in law, may appeal to the Court of Queen's Bench for a judicial review of the decision.
+The decision will be set aside if the Court finds that the Board violated the rules or did not follow the principles of Natural Justice.

 The Appeal Board hears cases at the request of appellants relating to matters under the Family Income Security Act and Regulation 95-61.
-The Board is bound by the Act and Regulation but may choose not to follow the Departmental Policy Guidelines.
+The Board is bound by the Act and Regulation 95-61.

-Clients are advised that the Board do not make regulations and cannot change them.
-However, the Board does make recommendations to the Minister.
+Appellants are advised at the beginning of a hearing that the Board does not make regulations and cannot change them.
+However, the Board can submit recommendations to the Minister.
 The Board will provide an open and unbiased review of the circumstance surrounding the decision made by the Department.
-The Board is not a legislative body.
+The Board is not a legislative entity.

-The Board may also investigate and report to the Minister on any matter under the Act or Regulations that may be referred to them by the Minister.
+The Board may also investigate and report back to the Minister on any matter under the Act or Regulation 95-61 that may be referred to them by the Minister.